BY JAMES B. GARVIN, PHD / NASA’S GODDARD SPACE FLIGHT CENTER / GREENBELT, MD

 The birth of a new island in the southwestern Pacific Ocean around Dec.
 19, 2014 via tephra-dominated hydro-magmatic processes (surtseyan-style) was witnessed by NASA’s Earth Observing System sensors during the course of its month-long construction phase.
 Such eruptions are not uncommon in this region and similar events occurred in 2008-2009 with ephemeral island formation and subsequent destruction over a period of months.4 The opportunity to take advantage of newly-available satellite-based imaging systems at both optical and microwave (C-band SAR) wavelengths with meter resolution presented itself as a worthwhile demonstration of space-based landscape monitoring techniques at new temporal and spatial scales (Figure 1).
 In addition, by means of continuous monthly observations at scales relevant to the magnitudes of episodic erosional events, measurements of the intensity and vigor of processes rarely witnessed became possible.

 A systematic campaign for coordinated satellite observations was developed for the purpose of quantifying the erosional rates and processes for the new island in comparison with current understanding of the evolutionary sequence for typical oceanic islands.5 Monthly optical satellite images from DigitalGlobe’s WorldView imaging system were arranged via the U.S. Geological Survey’s Commercial Remote Sensing Space Policy (CRSSP) program.
 Acquisition of Radarsat-2 SAR images in two independent viewing geometries every 24 days was arranged in cooperation with the CSA Radarsat-2 Background Mission.
+About tadalafil and its properties can be found here.
 As part of this study, observations have been systematically collected since March 2015, and it is anticipated that monthly collections will continue.
 Ship-based observations were also coordinated on the basis of initial results and the Schmidt Ocean Institute (SOI) Research Vessel Falkor measured deep water bathymetry around HTHH in Spring of 2016.

 In this article, we focus on the subaerial expression of the island, its coastline evolution, the rate of change of the volume of the central tephra cone, and its projected lifetime as a benchmark system within the southwestern Pacific Ocean.
 The application of results achieved for HTHH for small hydro-magmatic volcanoes on Mars is also considered.